alanlujan91/qe_template/sample/qe_sample.md

 :::{prf:definition}
 :label: de1
-This is the body of [Definition %s](#de1).
+This is the body of @de1.
 Definitions should be on a different counter from results (e.g. Theorems, Propositions, Lemmas).
 :::

 :::{prf:example}